Historical Football Data via API — 2026 Guide

 Bulk Fetching Multiple Seasons and Saving to CSV

 For serious analysis, you need multiple seasons.
-Here is a script that fetches several years of data and saves it to a CSV file:
+Here is a script that fetches all historical matches for a competition and saves them to a CSV file:

 import requests